Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: i SWAP gate results

-This interplay between interaction and Rabi frequency strengths is prominently visible in the results for phase modulated pulses in Figs.~\ref{fig:pulse_landscapes_all}(c, d).
-One can directly observe that increasing $V_{\rm dipole}/\Omega$ lowers the gate speed limit due to the increased interaction accumulation for larger $V_{\rm dipole}$.
-However, there is an upper limit for $V_{\rm dipole}/\Omega$ beyond which no further reduction of the speed limit can be observed anymore and the system is limited by the finite Rabi frequencies, but not the interaction strength.

-For the Rabi modulated pulses in Figs.~\ref{fig:pulse_landscapes_all}(a, b) this effect is not so clearly visible.
+For the Rabi modulated pulses in Figs.~\ref{fig:pulse_landscapes_all}(c, d) this effect is not so clearly visible.
 The reason is that the maximal Rabi frequency $\Omega$ is automatically optimized for the given interaction strength $V_{\rm dipole}$ during the optimization procedure.
-To gain more insight, we plot the optimal control results for the Rabi modulated pulses in Fig.~\ref{fig:iswap_results_analysis} where we show the unitless pulse gate durations $\tau \Omega$ as a function of the relative interaction strength $V_{\rm dipole}/\Omega$ for pulses with $1-\mathcal{F} < 10^{-5}$.
+To gain more insight, we plot the optimal control results for the Rabi modulated pulses in Fig.~\ref{fig:iswap_results_analysis} where we show the unitless pulse gate durations $\tau \Omega$ as a function of the relative interaction strength $V_{\rm dipole}/\Omega$ for pulses with $1-\mathcal{F} < 10^{-4}$.
 In particular, we find that the optimizer only finds results with $V_{\rm dipole}/\Omega \lesssim 5$ throughout both schemes.
-Even more, high-fidelity, short duration pulses typically obey $V_{\rm dipole} \sim \Omega$.
+Moreover, high-fidelity, short-duration pulses typically obey $V_{\rm dipole} \sim \Omega$.
 For $V_{\rm dipole} \lesssim \Omega$ the gate speed is limited by the strength of $V_{\rm dipole}$ which is necessary to generate the required exchange between the Rydberg states.
-On the other side, for $V_{\rm dipole} \gtrsim \Omega$ the gate speed is limited by the Rabi frequency $\Omega$ which limits the speed of population transfer between non-interacting qubit states and interacting Rydberg states.
+On the other hand, for $V_{\rm dipole} \gtrsim \Omega$ the gate speed is limited by the Rabi frequency $\Omega$, which limits the speed of population transfer between non-interacting qubit states and interacting Rydberg states.

+In summary, we find protocols to realize the iSWAP gate with high-fidelity in an idealized, noise-free neutral-atom setup for two different driving schemes and both Rabi and phase modulated pulses.
+The speed limit for successful gate implementation is smallest for phase modulated pulses in driving scheme A reaching $\tau^* \Omega/(2\pi) \approx 1.5$ for optimal values of $2.5 \lesssim V_{\rm dipole}/\Omega \lesssim 5$.
+Notably, this number is just about $25\%$ larger than the time-optimal CZ gate demonstrated in Ref.~\cite{janduraTimeOptimalTwoThreeQubit2022}.